This Asian-inspired Chicken, Broccoli, and Bell Pepper Stir Fry is a quick, flavorful weekday supper! Your family will love every bite!

 How to Make

-5. Add back the vegetables and any sauce ingredients, stir, and then add the cornstarch slurry to thicken the juices.
+1. Add the oyster sauce and return the vegetables to the pan.
+Add the cornstarch slurry to thicken the juices.

 Expert Tips